kanthi7/slate-1/source/index.html.md

 }
 ```

-This endpoint retrieves all the blocks.
+This endpoint retrieves all the blocks from cennznet restricting to 30 blcoks by default.